turinaf/langcoach-mpl-mdd/README.md

 ```
 python evaluate.py hparams/evaluate.yaml
 ```
 This will print PER and MDD F1, and write the PER and MDD details files.
-Note that the F1 printed here is from a MDD evaluator that is quite different from the one we used in the paper.
-The one used in the paper follows the prior work here: https://github.com/cageyoko/CTC-Attention-Mispronunciation.
-You need to convert the predictions into the acceptable format of that evaluator, which should be very straightforward.

 ## Inference with the trained model
 ```